Carlos-Martinezz/store-backend/README.md

 API designed for purchases with shopping cart and payment simulation

 ## Requirementes
-- OpenJDK 21 or similar
+- OpenJDK 21 or similar.
-- MAVEN 3.9.6 or superior
+- MAVEN 3.9.6 or superior.

 The project uses an in-memory database (for testing purposes), in real environments, it is recommended to use persistent databases.

 ## Features